csobrien90/tab-ui-demo/README.md

 ## Challenges

 - How to fix mobile display of the site navigation? (easy/hard mode)
+- How to fix the accessibility/readability of text on home page?

 - What tag should be used to wrap the details tab content?
 - How to improve accessibility of the details tab interface?
 (2 things)